Cable & Twist Stitches

-Cable stitches are created by transferring a number of stitches to a Cable Needle while stitches from the left-hand needle are knitted, passing either in front or behind the cable.
 The stitches on the cable needle are either then transferred back to the original needle or knitted directly off the cable needle.
 Twist stitches are a variation (or mock version) of the cable technique that is produced without the requirement of a cable needle.

 Cable stitches create a very dense fabric with little flexibility than normal knitting with a much narrower gauge.
 They are often associated with Celtic designs particularly Aran knitting named after the islands off the west coast of Ireland.

-Whilst the prospect of adding a third needle to your knitting may sound daunting, cable knitting is relatively straightforward and gives brilliant texture to any project, whether its a pillowcase done in entirely in the Woven Cable Stitch that resembles the basketweave stitch rotated through 45 degrees or the poster child for cable stitches, the Braid Cable Stitch.
-Please check out our collection of Cable and Twist Stitches below.
+Whilst the prospect of adding a third needle to your knitting may sound daunting, cable knitting is relatively straightforward and gives brilliant texture to any project, whether it is a pillowcase done in entirely in the Woven Cable Stitch that resembles the basketweave stitch rotated through 45 degrees or the poster child for cable stitches, the Braid Cable Stitch.

 Cable & Twist Stitch Collection

-Like it's name suggests the Coiled Rope Cable Stitch resembles a sturdy looking length of rope,
+Like it’s name suggests the Coiled Rope Cable Stitch resembles a sturdy looking length of rope.

 The Wasp's Nest is a raised 3-dimensional hexagonal texture created by twisting or crossing stitches then knitting them.